A Quantum Algorithmic Approach to Multiconfigurational Valence Bond Theory: Insights from Interpretable Circuit Design: Method

 \section{Method}

 We start by selecting a suitable many-body basis in the form of parametrized quantum circuits

 in order to represent the total wavefunction

+with $\ket{0} \equiv \ket{00\dots0}$ denoting the fermionic vacuum state (all qubits in zero).
 Depending on the ground state problem of interest, the choice of the circuits $U_k$ will have practical implications on the runtime of the involved optimizations and the quality of the final wavefunction.
-In Sec.~\ref{sec:circuits} we will discuss a specific choice of basis suitable for electronic structure, which we apply in this work.\\
+In Sec.~\ref{sec:circuits} we will discuss a specific choice of circuits suitable for electronic structure, which we apply in this work. {Note that the wavefunction in Eq.~\eqref{eq:wavefunction}, constructed by circuits $U_k$ described in the next section, fulfills all requirement of a Valence Bond wavefunction (\textit{cf.} Eqs.~(1) and~(9) in Ref.~\citenum{wu2011classicalvbt}).}\\